lruslan/ansible-eos/docs/support.rst

     }

-The above example show the output from the same module; however, this time changes are introducted as indicated by the changed key being set to true.
+The above example show the output from the same module; however, this time changes are introduced as indicated by the changed key being set to true.
 In addition, the changes key shows which arguments where changed and the value the keys were set to.
 For all other arguments that are not included in the changes key, no configuration updates were executed.

-Thus far, the examples have shown the ouput for eos_* modules that is avaible for every run without any changes.
-All modules also provide a `debug` argument that, when enabled, provides additional information about the execution of the module.
+Thus far, the examples have shown the ouput for eos_* modules that is available for every run without any changes.
+All modules also provide a ``debug`` argument that, when enabled, provides additional information about the execution of the module.